MileHacker Logo

 Fine Dining Establishments

 Cefalù has limited fine dining options compared to larger cities.
-Some upscale restaurants offer refined Sicilian cuisine, often looking out over the sea.
-Restaurants within luxury hotels, like Le Calette N° 5, give an elevated dining experience.
+Some upscale restaurants offer refined Sicilian cuisine, often with a view of the sea.
+Restaurants within luxury hotels, like Le Calette N° 5, give a raised dining experience.
 Expect higher prices; reservations are recommended.

 • Reservations often needed.